-- knowledge and understanding of the essential facts, concepts, principles and theories relating to computing and computer applications (K); - understanding of the implications of recent research in Computer Science, artificial intelligence and related fields, and how such research results can be incorporated into computer-based systems (K); - understanding of the professional, moral and ethical aspects of the use of computer-based systems, and ability to recognise any risks or safety aspects in a given context (K); - knowledge of how computers are programmed and used; advanced programming; software engineering and team work for developing a significant software system; the fundamental technologies used for artificial intelligence; the functioning of the Internet and the World Wide Web; the main concepts of database technology and design; background theory necessary for a deeper understanding of computing and computers (K);
+- 1. knowledge and understanding of the essential facts, concepts, principles and theories relating to computing and computer applications (K); - 2. an understanding of the implications of recent research in Computer Science, artificial intelligence and related fields, and how such research results can be incorporated into computer-based systems (K); - an understanding of the professional, moral and ethical aspects of the use of computer-based systems, and ability to recognise any risks or safety aspects in a given context (K); - 4. knowledge of how computers are programmed and used; advanced programming; the fundamental technologies used for artificial intelligence; the functioning of the Internet and the World Wide Web; the main concepts of database technology and design; background theory necessary for a deeper understanding of computing and computers (K); - 5. an understanding of the principles of Software Engineering and the importance of good design (K); - 6. an understanding of how to work within a team in developing a significant software system (K); - 7. an understanding of the principles of information security and its context in Computer Science (K); - 8. depending on their programme of studies, students may also gain a knowledge of the following key practical application technologies: operating systems; graphics; robotics, bioinformatics, applied artificial intelligence and human-computer interfaces; theoretical foundations of algorithms and programming (K); - 9. an understanding of how to work within a small software company and deliver software within required user specifications (K); - 10. an understanding of how to provide appropriately costed software which delivers value to a customer (K);

-- depending on your programme of studies, you may also gain a knowledge of the following key practical application technologies: operating systems; graphics; robotics, bioinformatics, information security, applied artificial intelligence and humancomputer interfaces; theoretical foundations of algorithms and programming (K); - ability to deploy appropriate theory, practices and tools for the modelling, specification, design, implementation and evaluation of computer-based systems (including standalone computer systems, information systems, embedded systems, distributed systems and web-based systems) to meet given requirements under practical constraints (S); - employ the research skills needed to investigate a defined topic under supervision, through an extended individual project (S); - interpersonal skills, including the ability to work as a member of a development team, recognising/respecting the viewpoints of others, recognising the different roles within a team and the different ways of organising teams (S);\ - problem identification, analysis and solution using critical assessment and reasoned argument (S);\ - taking responsibility for own learning and developing habits of reflection on that learning (S);\ - skills in written communication, project documentation, verbal presentation; numeracy and computation (S);\ - use of information technology (including spreadsheets, databases, word processing, email and WWW) (S); \ - information handling and retrieval (including the use of libraries and computer technology) (S);\ - ability to work autonomously, and to demonstrate time management and organisational skills (S);\
+- ability to deploy appropriate theory, practices and tools for the modelling, specification, design, implementation and evaluation of computer-based systems (including stand-alone computer systems, information systems, embedded systems, distributed systems and web-based systems) to meet given requirements under practical constraints (S); - 12. employ the research skills needed to investigate a defined topic under supervision, through an extended individual project (S);; - 13. interpersonal skills, including the ability to work as a member of a development team, recognising/respecting the viewpoints of others, recognising the different roles within a team and the different ways of organising teams (S\); - 14. problem identification, analysis and solution using critical assessment and reasoned argument (S\); - 15. taking responsibility for own learning and developing habits of reflection on that learning (S\); - 16. skills in written communication, project documentation, verbal presentation; numeracy and computation (S\); - 17. use of information technology (including spreadsheets, databases, word processing, email and WWW) (5\); - 18. information handling and retrieval (including the use of libraries and computer technology) (S\); - 19. ability to work autonomously, and to demonstrate time management and organisational skills (S\); - 20. manage small projects (S).